Bertrand-tech/Open-KNX/Getting-(cloning)-an-OpenKNX-Project-from-Github.md

 Now the script clones all dependent objects.
 This may take some time.

-Afterwards the project is in "branch state".
-See [Go to "branch state" or "developer state"](#go-to-branch-state-or-developer-state)
+Afterwards the project is just on your PC, probably not in a state you can build it.
+You should go to one of the states described in the following chapters.

 ## Go to "hash state" or "detached state"